 Nurses at hospitals and skilled nursing facilities need all the help they can get.
 Nurses have more than one patient to care for, as many as 10 or more at one time, in fact, severely limiting their ability to deliver excellent patient care.
 The number of patients to nurses is so skewed and poses so much risk (as well as nurse attrition), California imposed a nurse staffing ratio law requiring all of its hospitals to limit the number of patients that its nurses could treat at any given time, depending on the hospital setting.
-This law became a movement and other states, such as Florida, New York, and Texas, have followed suit.
+This law became a movement and other states, such as Florida, New York,

 While the ratio law is a start, it ignores the fact that the real problem is inefficiency.
 When nurses are so burdened with menial, non-patient-related tasks, they are challenged to be productive.
 They are doing the best they can, but mistakes are unavoidable when they can’t focus on the patient.
 Medication errors are often the result.

 Even with the efforts to reduce nurse workload, the instances of a nurse inadvertently losing track of medications is alarmingly common.
 Nurses can also pick up the wrong medication for a patient, accidentally selecting one of their other patient’s medications.
 As can be imagined, giving a patient the wrong medication can threaten lives, particularly in pediatric hospitals when patients are so vulnerable.

 The pharmacy is under constant pressure as supplies suddenly run low and they receive urgent medication refill requests that could have been avoided.
 With each urgent request, the filling of other patient prescriptions is pushed further down the list, delaying patient care and causing a bottleneck in pharmacy workflow.
 This often puts a strain on the relationship between nurses and pharmacy, frustrates doctors and lowers patient satisfaction.